-- The Deployment Automation server starts without loading the custom source configuration type, for example, due to an error loading the jar file or jar files missing from the profile location.
+- The Deployment Automation server starts without loading the custom SCT, for example, due to an error loading the JAR file or JAR files missing from the profile location.

 Importing versions works the same as for built-in source configuration types.
-See Import component versions.
+For details, see Import component versions.

-Tip: You must select Copy to CodeStation if you want the versions to be imported into the Deployment Automation version file system.
+Tip: Make sure to select Copy to CodeStation if you want the versions to be imported into the Deployment Automation version file system.
 This is the preferred setting, as it enables you to track the inventory of your versions in environments.